SOUTH WONSTON PRIMARY SCHOOL

 Effective in-school summative assessment enables:

 Children at South Wonston are assessed periodically and progress and attainment data is recorded on the assessment system ‘Insight’.
-These assessments are carried out four times a year in November, January, April and June.
+These assessments are carried out three times a year in December, April and June.
 Teacher Judgements on Insight for Reading, Writing, Maths and Science will relate to the National Curriculum age related expectations and will state whether a child is working Below age related expectation; Just Below age related expectation, On-track or at Greater Depth.
 These assessments are used to monitor the performance of individuals, groups and cohorts; to identify where interventions may be required; and to work with teachers to ensure that children are supported to achieve at least sufficient progress and expected attainment.
 Test materials are used at the end of units or the academic year to support teachers with making accurate teacher assessment judgements.

 A range of in-school summative assessments will be used including, for example,